ethereum/ethereum-org/views/content/token.md

 And now we update the **constructor function** to allow all those variables to be set up at the start:

-    /* Initializes contract with initial supply tokens to the creator of the contract */ function MyToken(uint256 initialSupply, string tokenName, string tokenSymbol, uint8 decimalUnits) {
+    function MyToken(uint256 initialSupply, string tokenName, string tokenSymbol, uint8 decimalUnits) {
         balanceOf[msg.sender] = initialSupply;    // Give the creator all initial tokens name = tokenName;                         // Set the name for display purposes symbol = tokenSymbol;                     // Set the symbol for display purposes decimals = decimalUnits;                  // Amount of decimals for display purposes }